Company Detail

 WORKING WITH USAt Harris Academy Merton we promote the ethos ‘’Achievement is Success’’ and believe every student has the right to the highest standard of education so that they can accomplish their aspirations.
 Our aim is to give every student an educational experience that is enjoyable and holistic so that they develop into responsible, articulate and successful young people.
 We combine the traditional values of strong discipline, good manners, respect and pride in appearance with contemporary best practice in teaching and technology.
 With these core values embedded, we develop our students into confident and capable individuals that have a desire to excel academically and personally now and in the future.
 To learn more about working in our academy and what we can offer you, view our academy page via the “why work at” button.

-ABOUT THIS OPPORTUNITYWe are currently looking to appoint a dedicated and inspiring Teacher of Chemistry or Physics.
-You will join a dedicated team of teachers and staff supporting our excellent students.
+ABOUT THIS OPPORTUNITYWe are currently looking to appoint a dedicated and inspiring Teacher of Religious Studies.
+At Harris Academy Merton, you will join a dedicated team of teachers and staff supporting our excellent students.
 If you are looking for an opportunity to grow, inspire and develop, this may be the role for you.

 MAIN AREAS OF RESPONSIBILITYThe purpose of your role will be: To implement and deliver an appropriately broad, balanced, relevant and differentiated curriculum for students and to support a designated curriculum area as appropriate.
 To monitor and support the overall progress and development of students as a teacher/form tutor To facilitate and encourage a learning experience which provides students with the opportunity to achieve their individual potential To contribute to raising standards of student attainment To share and support the academy’s responsibility to provide and monitor opportunities for personal and academic growth Your main areas of responsibility will fall under the areas of: Operational and strategic planning (including lesson planning, developing resources and syllabuses, and contributing to the departmental plan) Curriculum planning Staff development (including continuing professional development and engaging fully in the Performance Management Review process) Quality assurance (including contributing to the process of monitoring and evaluating the subject area) Management of information (including maintaining appropriate records and tracking student progress) Communications with students, parents and other stakeholders Pastoral system (including being a form tutor to a selected group of students) Teaching, ensuring a high quality learning experience for students WHAT WE ARE LOOKING FORThe successful candidate will: Hold QTS (or equivalent) and a relevant undergraduate degree Have successful teaching experience at secondary level (can be teaching practice), ideally including experience in multi-ethnic urban schools and of working in an 11-18 school Understand the theory and practice of effective teaching and learning Understand the importance of high expectations and equality of access for all students, and of being a tutor Have knowledge of National Curriculum requirements at KS3 and KS4, and of writing lesson plans, developing resources and assessing students' work Be able to work as part of a team and to develop and maintain positive relationships with all staff Have a good level of ICT skills, ideally including innovative use of interactive white boards Be able to create a motivating and safe learning environment for all students Be able to communicate positively with parents, carers and other external agencies where necessary Have good written and spoken communication skills Be able to lead and manage their own work effectively Have excellent time management skills Be able to motivate students and raise their aspirations through a range of strategies